Imagine a room without any texture, just plain smooth surfaces…it would feel pretty sterile, wouldn’t it?

 Studies* have also observed positive effects on wellbeing, from stress reduction to increased concentration.

 Additionally, textures stimulate our touch, the most ancestral of our senses and the first one we develop.
-And tactile stimulations cause a very strong emotional response that goes straight to our brain.
+Tactile stimulations cause a very strong emotional response that goes straight to the brain!

-Options are endless, from wood floors and walls to natural stone cladding.
+The options are endless, from wood floors and walls to natural stone cladding.

 3. Imitating nature